TurakhiaLab/TWILIGHT/README.md

 - Intermediate iterations (optimized for speed): `rapidnj`, `fasttree`
 - Final tree (optimized for quality): `fasttree`, `raxml`, `iqtree`

-**Step 1:** For users who install TWILIGHT via Conda, please replace the executable path `"../bin/twilight"` with `"twilight"` in `config.yaml`.
-Feel free to switch to a more powerful tree tool if available, such as replacing `"raxmlHPC"` with `"raxmlHPC-PTHREADS-AVX2"` for better performance.

-**Step 2:** Run TWILIGHT iterative mode.
-Since some tree-building tools can’t automatically detect the sequence type, specifying datatype is required in TWILIGHT iterative mode: use `TYPE=n` for nucleotide sequences or `TYPE=p` for protein sequences.
 Usage syntax
 ```bash
 snakemake [--cores <num threads>] --config TYPE=VALUE SEQ=VALUE OUT=VALUE [OPTION=VALUE ...]